DillionLowry/Serilog.Sinks.ObservableCollection/README.md

 - Serilog library installed in your .NET project.
 - Access to a dispatcher (typically from a UI context in WPF or similar).
-- Optional: Serilog.Sinks.PeriodicBatching for batch processing.
+- Serilog.Sinks.PeriodicBatching for batch processing.

 ## Installation